msilogo2.gif (3433 bytes)

 Questions & Comments

-Mr. Montgomery has over 28 years of Coast Guard experience leading integrated logistic support organizations to include naval engineering and electronic/computer support units; managing multimillion dollar operational, educational, healthcare and retail budgets; initiating and monitoring high value procurements and service contracts.
-He has overseen the RDT&E major and non major acquisition process in the Coast Guard to ensure adherence to approved policies; institutionalizing personnel reorganizations and evaluating job task requirements, user needs, task analysis, and workload assessments to address staffing shortfalls.
-He has analyzed resource and logistic needs to sustain operational support of field systems and prioritized facility planning proposals.
-Mr. Montgomery has over three years performing strategic and business process planning and project management for the Coast Guard to include development and implementation of a standard operational planning process, a risk based decision making process, and analysis of operational effectiveness of proposed solutions.
+Mr. Montgomery has over 33 years’ Coast Guard experience in planning and managing resources for large customer service-oriented organizations.
+He led an integrated logistic support organization to include naval engineering and electronic/computer support units.
+Mr. Montgomery managed multimillion-dollar operational, educational, health care, and retail budgets and initiated and monitored high-value procurements and service contracts.
+He oversaw the RDT&E major and non-major acquisition processes in the Coast Guard to ensure adherence to approved policies.
+He institutionalized a personnel reorganization process and evaluated job task requirements, user needs, task analysis, and workload assessments to address staffing shortfalls.
+Mr. Montgomery has analyzed resource and logistic needs to sustain operational support of field systems and prioritized facility planning proposals.
+He is experienced in managing and performing strategic and business process planning and project management for the Coast Guard, including resource strategic planning, development and implementation of a standard operational planning processes, risk-based decision-making processes, and analysis of operational effectiveness of alternative solutions.

 Previous Experience: